zarkhodamoradi/tic-tac-toe-game/README.md

 5. The game ends when one player manages to align three of their symbols horizontally, vertically, or diagonally, or when the grid is full (draw).
 6. The winner is displayed in a dialog, and players have the option to restart the game or exit.

-## Screenshots(snapshots of winner state)

-Include screenshots of your game in action to give users a visual representation of what to expect when they play your game.

 ## Installation